FRRouting/frr/doc/user/zebra.rst

    dump information on all interfaces.
 If [NAME] is specified, it will display detailed information about that single interface.
 If [nexthop-group] is specified, it will display nexthop groups pointing out that interface.

+   If the ``json`` option is specified, output is displayed in JSON format.

 .. clicmd:: show ip prefix-list [NAME]